EWright212/CV/README.md

 -Ability to adapt - switching teams as projects only couple of months.
 Able to adapt to working in India coaching teams with limited guidance fom UK.
 - Excel skills.
 Realised I loved knowing all the shortcuts and implementing complex formulae to make workbooks quick to produce and easy to read.

-*EY Foundation - Programme delivery coordinator* (April 2019 to September 2019)

-- Teaching
-- Project Management
-- Independent work
-- Creating teaching materials - lesson plan - week's slides, materials, icebreakers

 *Senior in Audit* (October 2018 to September 2019)

 *Associate in Audit* (September 2016 to September 2018)

+**[EY Foundation](https://www.ey.com/en_uk/corporate-responsibility/ey-foundation) - Programme delivery coordinator (April to September 2019)**

+Six month secondment to EY's charity, aimed at providing disadvantaged 16-19 year olds work experience and training.
+Duties included:

+- Project Management to set up and run three separate programmes, including two bespoke programmes with companies in the construction sector.
+- Creating teaching materials including a whole week's worth of content about sustainable building from scratch.
+- Teaching students in summer programmes

 ## Interests